luongnv89/voice-cloner/docs/development.md

 # Development Guide

-This guide covers setting up a development environment and contributing to VoiceCloner.
+This guide covers setting up a development environment and contributing to VoiceCast.

 ## Prerequisites